-Applicant Information n
+Applicant Informatio n

 Name

 SSN

 Date of Birth

+MM/DD/YYYY

 Mailing Address Street

 City, State, Zip

+Phone Number

-Phone Number Include area code
+Include area code

 Email Address Required

 College(s) Attending

-Class Standing Freshman Soph nomore 🔲 J Junior Senior
+Class Standing Freshman Soph homoro 🗖 luntos Cantos

+Class Standing nomore Julior Selior

+Housing Declaration

-Housing Declaration An unaccompanied homeless youth is an individual under age 21 who is not in the physical custody of their parent or guardian, and lacks a fixed, regular, and adequate nighttime residence.
+An unaccompanied homeless youth is an individual under age 21 who is not in the physical custody of their parent or guardian, and lacks a fixed, regular, and adequate nighttime residence.

 In order to qualify for Passport to Careers assistance as an unaccompanied homeless youth after July 1, 2019, a student's status as an unaccompanied homeless youth within the prior one-year period must be verified through review of the information provided below.

-I live with a parent or g vardian: Yes No
+I live with a parent or guardian: Yes □ No

-Living Situation (check o ıll that apply): Hotel or motel
+Living Situation (check all that apply): Hotel o r motel

 Shelter or other temporary housing program

-Couch s urfing
+Couch s surfing

-Car, par k, campsite or sleeping on the street
+Car, par rk, campsite or sleeping on the street

-Transitio onal housing
+Transiti onal housing

-Doubled d up with another family due to hardship
+Double d up with another family due to hardship

-In a resi dence with inadequate facilities (no heat, ity) , water or
+In a resi electric idence with inadequate facilities (no heat city) , water or

+Other

-Passport Student Housin na Questionnaire Other Page 1 of 2
+Passport Student Housing Questionnaire Page 1 of 2 ?

-Supplemental Documentation - select one Attaching documentation verifying unaccompanied homel essness By checking this box, you declare that you are able to provide unaccompanied homeless youth from an authorized official such social worker, shelter manager, case manager, or church official documentation to this application. as a McKinney-Vento liaison, Unable to obtain documentation verifying unaccompanied l homelessness By checking this box, you declare you are unable to provide independent unaccompanied homeless youth.
-In place of the verification, please situation qualifying you as an unaccompanied homeless youth and educumentation from an authorized official.
+12.12 Supplemental Documentation - select one Attaching documentation verifying unaccompanied home lessness By checking this box, you declare that you are able to provide unaccompanied homeless youth from an authorized official such social worker, shelter manager, case manager, or church official documentation to this application. n as a McKinney-Vento liaison, Unable to obtain documentation verifying unaccompanie d homelessness By checking this box, you declare you are unable to provide independent of the verification, please situation qualifying you as an unaccompanied homeless youth and documentation from an authorized official.
 Attach any information statements.
-If you have chosen to leave your parents' home, you were at risk of harm if you continued living with your parents. e attach a letter explaining your explaining why you are unable to get you may have in support of your Notice of Verification WSAC reserves the right to verify information provided by you on this application through the collection of additional documentation and personal interviews.
-Student Consent I grant permission to discuss my eligibility for the Passport to Co aid office and support staff at the college I attend.
-I also autho of the information provided in this application with appropriate Vento liaison, social worker, shelter manager, case manager, ch person(s) in an official capacity. orize the sharing and verification officials, such as my McKinney- By signing below, I certify that all the information provided on to documentation is complete and correct.
-I understand if I intention information, I may be legally responsible and could be required receive. nally provide false or misleading Student Signature Date Passport to Careers Program PO Box 43430 Olympia, WA 98504-3430
+If you have chosen to leave your parents' home, you were at risk of harm if you continued living with your parents. e attach a letter explaining your explaining why you are unable to get n you may have in support of your Notice of Verification WSAC reserves the right to verify information provided by you collection of additional documentation and personal interviews.
+HE NOTE OF THE SECOND OF THE Student Consent I grant permission to discuss my eligibility for the Passport to Co aid office and support staff at the college I attend.
+I also auth of the information provided in this application with appropriate Vento liaison, social worker, shelter manager, case manager, d person(s) in an official capacity. orize the sharing and verification e officials, such as my McKinney- By signing below, I certify that all the information provided on documentation is complete and correct.
+I understand if I intention information, I may be legally responsible and could be require receive. nally provide false or misleading Student Signature Date Passport to Careers Program PO Box 43430 Olympia, WA 98504-3430